TonyRipa/Leibniz/README.md

          x
 </pre>

-If we consider how many steps we rise, for each step we go to the right, then the answer is 1.
-So x/x=1.
-You can think the slope is 1.
+If we consider how many steps we rise for each step we move to the right, then the answer is 1.
+Hence, x/x=1.
+The slope is considered to be 1.

 Similarly: